Are Addictive Personalities to Blame for Substance Use Disorders?You are here:

 According to researchers, an addictive personality is not a valid psychiatric diagnosis.
 So, let’s look at the concept of an addictive personality and determine whether it is a myth or is at the core of SUDs.

-Studies show that people with SUDs don’t share specific personality traits.
-Therefore, it is impossible to determine who will become addicted to a substance.
 Some of the traits, however, may indicate whether someone may be at higher risk for addiction.

 Traits of Addictive Personalities